dotnet/docs/docs/csharp/language-reference/keywords/ref.md

 [!code-csharp[csrefKeywordsMethodParams#6](../../../../samples/snippets/csharp/language-reference/keywords/ref/ref-1.cs)]

 An argument that is passed to a `ref` parameter must be initialized before it is passed.
-This differs from [out](out.md) parameters, whose arguments do not have to be explicitly initialized before they are passed.
+This differs from [out](out-parameter-modifier.md) parameters, whose arguments do not have to be explicitly initialized before they are passed.

-Members of a class can't have signatures that differ only by `ref` and `in`, or `out`.
-A compiler error occurs if the only difference between two members of a type is that one of them has a `ref` parameter and the other has an `out` parameter.
+Members of a class can't have signatures that differ only by `ref`, `in`, or `out`.
+A compiler error occurs if the only difference between two members of a type is that one of them has a `ref` parameter and the other has an `out`, or `in` parameter.
 The following code, for example, doesn't compile.

  [!code-csharp[csrefKeywordsMethodParams#2](../../../../samples/snippets/csharp/language-reference/keywords/ref/ref-2.cs)]

- However, methods can be overloaded when one method has a `ref` or `out` parameter and the other has a value parameter, as shown in the following example.
+ However, methods can be overloaded when one method has a `ref`, `in`, or `out` parameter and the other has a value parameter, as shown in the following example.

  [!code-csharp[ref-and-overloads](../../../../samples/snippets/csharp/language-reference/keywords/ref/ref-3.cs)]

- In other situations that require signature matching, such as hiding or overriding, `ref` and `out` are part of the signature and don't match each other.
+ In other situations that require signature matching, such as hiding or overriding, `in`, `ref`, and `out` are part of the signature and don't match each other.

  Properties are not variables.
 They are methods, and cannot be passed to `ref` parameters.